TomRegan/tomregan.github.io/content/posts/2025-04-04-comparison-method-violates-its-general-contract/index.md

 ## First Steps With TimSort

-When I have to reason about sorting, I usually think about a bookcase, so let's use that idea to get an insight into what TimSort is doing.
+When I have to reason about sorting, I usually think about a bookshelf, so let's use that idea to get an insight into what TimSort is doing.

 - **What does TimSort do?** It examines a chaotic collection of books